 Legend has it that there was once two warriors named Fróech and Conall Cernach.
 They returned from France to Bangor bay with Fróech’s herd of cattle.
 However, on their way to Bangor, Conall’s favourite servant, Bicne mac Láegaire, died.
 So, they called the bay Inber mBicne after the servant’s name—the Bangor Bay we know today.
 When they landed, they all blew their horn in honour of the servant’s death.
 Accordingly, the area where they landed was named Trácht mBennchoir (i.e. Bangor strand).
 Where Trácht in Gaelic means ‘strand’, Benn means ‘horn’ and cor means ‘casting’—the strand of the horn-casting’.

 It is also believed that Marina’s name is derived from the word Beanna.
 Which means ‘cliffs’ in Irish and also ‘horned bay’ in ancient Norse.
-Such notion is supported by the resemblance of the shape of Bangor Bay to the horns of a bull.
+Such a notion is supported by the resemblance of the shape of Bangor Bay to the horns of a bull.

 Bangor Marina is run 24/7 by a highly-qualified staff team.
 The Marina offers 550 berths.
-Pontoons can fuel at the pump out station 24 hours a day or purchase bottled gas at the chandlery.
+Pontoons can fuel at the pump-out station 24 hours a day or purchase bottled gas at the chandlery.
 The Marina also offers a boatyard service for boat repairing as well as electricity supply for visiting pontoons.
-On the ground floor of Bregenz House there are toilets, showers and a laundry room.
+On the ground floor of Bregenz House, there are toilets, showers and a laundry room.
 Also if you face any trouble with your phone, you’ll find a payphone in Bregenz House as well as BT Openzone wifi throughout the Marina.

 - Free reciprocal berthing between all Quay Marinas for annual berth holders.